-- It allows easy access to the clinical data.
+- It allows easy access to clinical data.

-It prevents unnecessary medical errors, provides patient safety and support for clinical decisions.
+- It prevents unnecessary medical errors and provides patient safety and support for clinical decisions.

-- EHRs is entirely paperless, hence it diminishes the requirements to store, manage and retrieve bulky and costly paper records.
+- EHRs are entirely paperless, hence it diminishes the requirements to store, manage and retrieve bulky and costly paper records.

 - It ensures continuity of healthcare among service providers by making the patient health information accessible.

 - EHR can be shared with many healthcare service providers so that they can offer collaborative patient care.